JhanviMangtani/C-Programming/README.md

 - Recursive functions
    - Factorial using recursion
    - Fibonacci series using recursion

+ ### 🔷 2D Arrays Topics Covered
+- Sorting rows/columns in a matrix
+- Matrix addition
+- Transpose of a matrix
+- Implementation of matrix multiplication
+- Revrsing a matrix
+- Finding largest matrix element

  ### 🔷 Pointers Topics Covered
  - Basic pointer operations (address and value of a variable)